Roving tabindex 0.3.0

 attribute to "grid"

-number of columns.
-Here, it's used to replicate a spreadsheet interface.
+attribute to the number of columns.
+Here, it's used to replicate a

 Each table cell contains a <label>